BioinfoIPBLN/reanalyzerGSE/README.md

 Please refer to the help page or open an issue for any further clarification.

 ## Comments
-Please cite this reference when using reanalyzerGSE for your publications:
+Please cite this reference when using reanalyzerGSE for your publications: (PENDING IMMINENT RELEASE IN BIORXIV)

 > The reanalyzerGSE pipeline: tackling the everlasting lack of reproducibility and reanalyses in transcriptomics data
 >